-- Before 1990, the system was not able to avoid recycling of BSE infectivity since rendering technique (in BE) was inappropriate and ruminant-derived MBM was fed to cattle of all ages (in BE and LUX). - Between 1990 and 1997 the ability to avoid recycling improved but was still insufficient. - After 1994 a combination of measures improved the ability of the system of Luxembourg/Belgium to avoid recycling of the BSE-agent. - Since 1999, the risk of recycling BSE infectivity that enters processing is considered to be low.
+- Before 1990, the system was not able to avoid recycling of BSE infectivity since rendering processes were inappropriate and ruminant-derived MBM was fed to cattle of all ages. - Between 1990 and 1997 the ability to avoid recycling improved but was still insufficient. - After 1994 a combination of measures improved the ability to avoid recycling of the BSE-agent. - Since 1999, the risk of recycling BSE infectivity that enters processing is considered to be low.